-- 1.A.3.1 In addition to the Capitation and Affiliation Fees detailed in Clauses 1.1 and 1.2 of this Bylaw, the following Levies shall apply: - (i) Each Association or Club which organises an Indoor Open Championship competition shall pay to TSNZ a Levy per competition entry to provide a fund from which a travel subsidy shall be paid to members and managers of Indoor Inter-Island teams, on such basis as the Executive shall determine. - (ii) Each Association or Club which organises an Outdoor or Air Rifle Open Championship competition shall pay to TSNZ a Levy per competition entry to provide a fund for projects and activities that relate solely to Outdoor and/or Air Rifle disciplines. - (iii) The Executive shall set annually, a Levy to be applied to each competitor at the National Outdoor and Air Rifle Championships.
+- 1.A.3.1 In addition to the Capitation and Affiliation Fees detailed in Clauses 1.1 and 1.2 of this Bylaw, the following Levies shall apply: - (i) Each Association or Club which organises an Indoor Open Championship competition shall pay to TSNZ a Levy per competition entry to provide a fund from which a travel subsidy shall be paid to members and managers of Indoor Inter-Island teams, on such basis as the Executive shall determine. - (ii) Each Association or Club which organises an Outdoor or Air Rifle Open Championship competition shall pay to TSNZ a Levy per competition entry for each match advertised and held over the course of the event to provide a fund for projects and activities that relate solely to Outdoor and/or Air Rifle disciplines. - (iii) The Executive shall set annually, a Levy to be applied to each competitor at the National Outdoor and Air Rifle Championships.
 This levy shall be used to offset expenses incurred at this event, including, but not confined to, the provision of special equipment, trophies, medals and certificates. - 1.A.3.2 The Levies detailed in Clause 1.A.3.1 above shall be forwarded to TSNZ by the Association or Club organising or hosting the qualifying event not later than two weeks following the last day of that event.